pedromelo98/libero-app/README.md

-### Front-end application for a brazilian college work(Qualidade e testes de software).
+### Front-end application for a brazilian insurance broker.

 Required to run: `Nodejs`